 In this era of heightened FCPA enforcement, it is easy to assume that a red flag signals the end of a relationship with a business intermediary.
 By my count, 11 of the last 17 FCPA enforcement actions involved bribes funneled to foreign officials through third parties.… Continue Reading

 Juniper Networks paid the SEC $11.7 million Thursday to settle FCPA offenses related to its sales practices in Russia and China.

-The American technology company disgorged $4 million and paid a $6.5… Continue Reading
+The American technology company disgorged $4 million and paid a $6.5 million penalty to the SEC, plus pre-judgment interest of $1.3 million.… Continue Reading